 - Decrease behavioral health stigma through discussion & referrals for intervention, as needed

 - Don’t just tell staff what to do, but also why

 - Recognizing not only staff limits and vulnerability, but acknowledging those as the leader

 - Building team camaraderie vs. opposing fronts of leadership and staff, or among staff

 - Establishing and addressing the root cause of retention issues

 - For virtual roles, ensuring visual interactions where leaders “see” staff several times during the week; cameras and webcams on!

 - Recognizing culture shifts are not achieved by a “one and done” approach; stay consistent for the long-term win.

 Let these times inspire your opportunity to rebuild, fortify, and sustain the workforce.
 TIL is a solid means to accomplish this endeavor.
-Feel free to reach out with questions to me at email@example.com.
+Feel free to reach out to me with questions at email@example.com.